MrkTheCoder/Data-Structures-In-CSharp/003Stack/README.md

 &nbsp;
 ## Stack in C#:
-In C# we have generic and non-generic stack.
+In C# we have generic and non-generic stack and a geniric `ConcurrentStack<>`.
+The `ConcurrentStack<>` is suitable for thread safe programming.
 Non-generic stack, store all items as an object:

     var numStack = new Stack<int>();
     numStack.Push(10);